 - Once the fat has melted nicely into the pan, lay the chops flat on one of their sides.
 Cook for about three minutes, till it’s nice and brown, then flip and cook on the other side.

 - Move the chops to a platter and garnish with additional fresh herbs.

-- Before serving, allow pork chops to rest for 10 to 15 minutes. this enables the juices to spread inside the meat in order that they won’t leak out once you cut into the lamb chops.
+- Before serving, allow lamb chops to rest for 10 to 15 minutes.
+This enables the juices to spread inside the meat in order that they won’t leak out once you cut into the lamb chops.
 Enjoy!!!